Public Assurance Meetings

 Public Assurance Meetings are one of the primary mechanisms by which the PCC meets his statutory responsibility to hold the Chief Constable to account.
 The meetings focus on the performance of Lincolnshire Police and provide assurance regarding the effectiveness and efficiency of policing services.

-The latest Public Assurance Meeting took place on Monday 5th December 2022 via an internal video conference.
+The next Public Assurance Meeting will take place on 18th December between 13:30-16:00 via an internal video conference.

-The associated papers for the Public Assurance Meeting held on 5th December can be found below:
+The associated papers for the Public Assurance Meeting that will be held on the 18th December 2023 are available below.

-Agenda Item 5 and 6 - PAM Performance Dashboard
+Agenda Item 5 - Public Assurance Meeting Dashboard

 For more information on how to submit a question, please see below.